simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 27 2024 1246 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 28-Nov 30 2024
+Radio Blackout Forecast for Nov 29-Dec 01 2024

-              Nov 28        Nov 29        Nov 30
+              Nov 29        Nov 30        Dec 01
-R1-R2           65%           65%           65%
+R1-R2           55%           55%           55%
 R3 or greater   20%           20%           20%

-Rationale: R1-R2 (Minor-Moderate) radio blackout activity is likely, with a slight chance for R3 (Strong) events, through 30 Nov.
+Rationale: R1-R2 (Minor-Moderate) radio blackout activity is likely, with a slight chance for R3 (Strong) events, through 01 Dec.

 ```